Did you know that there are more than 3000 skin conditions known to Dermatology with acne being the most common?

 As lockdown ended, I was still in my self-imposed isolation.
 Some days I would look in the mirror and just cry.
 It felt so unfair, and I just didn’t recognise myself anymore.

 2 months later I just accepted my skin

 It sounds strange but once the worst had happened (there was literally no more room on my face for more spots) and I got to a point where I just accepted this was part of me.
 I didn’t like the way I looked.
 I was still convinced everyone was repulsed by me, but I just gave up and thought fine – I guess this is me now.
 Just get on with it.
 Some days I even stopped trying to cover it.
 I’d leave the house acne laid bare, not meeting anyone’s eye but at least I was out.
 I still took antibiotics to try to manage it but I knew it might never get better.
 In short, me and my skin would just have to learn to live with each other.

 I realised I was chasing something that was fundamentally unobtainable for me – I will never be that woman with perfectly smooth skin.
 Instead I focus on the things I can control and it’s although I still have some bad days, I’m ok because years of living with a skin condition has taught me:

 - No one has perfect skin

-- There are lots of men (and women) out there, many of whom couldn’t care less about the state of my skin because they understand that there’s so much more to me than that.”
+- There are lots of people out there who couldn’t care less about the state of my skin.
+Some are battling with their own insecurities, some just don’t see it, and others understand there’s so much more to a person than appearance.”

 Abbie’s story is one which many of us can closely relate to.
 From the many treatments Abbie pursued in an attempt to heal her skin to the many options we have explored, often in desperation for a cure.
 The most enlightening part of Abbie’s story is that of self acceptance and the realisation that no one is perfect and that there is so much more to us than our skin….